-Reforesting burnt and logged areas of the Sebangau Forest is an essential part of our work to protect the home of the Bornean orangutan.
+Reforesting burned and logged areas of the Sebangau Forest is an essential part of our work to protect the home of the Bornean orangutan.
 Planting trees expands orangutan habitat, prevents soil erosion and reduces the risk of fire; it engages local communities in conservation; and it contributes to the global fight to stop climate change.

 When forest is lost, orangutans are forced to move to poorer quality habitat resulting in overcrowding and eventual starvation.
 Inevitably, leading to a decrease in the orangutan population.
 For female orangutans, they normally disperse near to their mother’s home range when they become independent, whereas males disperse further.
 The females who have lots of daughters try to space them in different areas around their home range so they are close by, but avoid competition.